 If you’re seeking out a battery box that brims at the lid with exciting smart features, then the Newport Vessels’ Smart Battery Box Power Center is the option for you.
 Able to fit group 24 to 27 batteries, this battery box features both a built-in USB charging port and a 12V accessory port so that you can charge your devices on the go.
-All connections are protected by integrated circuit breakers to protect electronics from damage.
-Additionally, the built-in LED battery meter allows you to keep an eye on your battery’s charge level with ease.
+This is one of the best battery boxes, and all connections are protected by integrated circuit breakers to protect electronics from damage.
+Additionally, the smart box has a built-in LED battery meter that allows you to keep an eye on your battery’s charge level with ease.

 While the Newport Vessels battery box doesn’t feature any extreme durability features, its housing is waterproof – just not submersible.
 As such, the Smart Battery Box Power Center does not meet USCG regulations, making it hard to recommend for boating.
 However, as long as your battery isn’t too big, we could see the Newport Vessels being handy for use in RVs and on the road.
 The right battery will let you power the best car subwoofer and a whole lot more.

 WHY WE LIKE IT: The Attwood Battery Box is our most heavy-duty selection, able to handle extreme temperatures from -20° F to 120° F and acid spills, as well as over 350 lbs of force.

 Read Full Review: Attwood 9067 1 Power Vented Battery